Minimal model of self-organized clusters with phase transitions in ecological communities: The general phase diagram

-In particular, the transition to the unique fixed point occurs when the full interaction matrix $J_{ij}$ becomes positive definite and the Lyapunov function becomes globally convex.
+The transition to the unique fixed point occurs when the full interaction matrix $J_{ij}$ becomes positive definite and the Lyapunov function becomes globally convex.
 As shown in Appendix \ref{subsec:coexistence}, the critical $\alpha$ is